Few-Shot Segmentation with Global and Local Contrastive Learning: Introduction

-One of the most promising directions among self-supervised learning methods is contrastive learning~\cite{contrastivelearn}.
-Images are first transformed into different variants.
-Contrastive loss is used to minimize the feature distances between the variants from the same images while maximizing the feature distances obtained from different images.
-Contrastive learning aims to step over the gap between the fully and less supervised classification via learning a predetermined prior of the objects without the labeled data.
-However, the current state-of-the-art design~\cite{moco} is sub-optimal for segmentation tasks for the following reasons: 1) Image segmentation is a pixel-level classification task where both the local and global representations are essential, but \cite{moco} is only designed on image-level with global representation only.
-2) There are usually multiple objects that co-existed in one image, \eg, keyboard, desk, and computer, but the global contrastive loss cannot distinguish these different objects within the identical image.
-To address the above issues, we propose a predetermined prior learning method to obtain more distinguishable image features for the few-shot semantic segmentation task.
+Contrastive learning is among the most promising directions in self-supervised learning methods~\cite{contrastivelearn}.
+The process involves transforming images into different variants, using contrastive loss to minimize the feature distances between the variants from the same images, and maximizing the feature distances obtained from different images.
+The objective of contrastive learning is to learn a predetermined prior of the objects without labeled data, which can bridge the gap between fully and less supervised classification.
+However, the current state-of-the-art design~\cite{moco} is sub-optimal for segmentation tasks for two reasons.
+Firstly, image segmentation is a pixel-level classification task where both local and global representations are crucial, but \cite{moco} is only designed for global image-level representation.
+Secondly, there are often multiple objects co-existing in one image, such as a keyboard, desk, and computer.
+However, the global contrastive loss cannot distinguish between these different objects within the same image.

-Specifically, we leverage the global and local contrastive loss to learn a prior extractor for few-shot image segmentation.
-A global contrastive loss is applied to the global representations to minimize the distance of features obtained by different variants of an identical image.
-To further distinguish different objects within the identical image, we divorce to get the local representations by splitting the image into local patches.
-Pixels in each patch contain similar features and contexts.
+To address these issues, we propose a predetermined prior learning method to obtain more distinguishable image features for the few-shot semantic segmentation task.
+We leverage both global and local contrastive losses to learn a prior extractor for few-shot image segmentation.
+A global contrastive loss is applied to the global representations to minimize the feature distances obtained from different variants of an identical image.
+To further differentiate different objects within the same image, we obtain local representations by dividing the image into local patches, with each patch containing similar features and contexts.
 We then apply a local contrastive loss between the local patches to learn a local predetermined prior.
-Similar to the global contrastive loss, the local contrastive loss targets to maximize the feature distance between different patches, \eg, computer patches and keyboard patches.
-We use both global and local contrastive losses to train our prior extractor to use both advantages.
+Similar to the global contrastive loss, the local contrastive loss aims to maximize the feature distance between different patches, such as computer patches and keyboard patches.
+We use both global and local contrastive losses to train our prior extractor to leverage both advantages.